WebAssembly/simd/proposals/simd/SIMD.md

 ### Constant
 * `v128.const(imm: ImmByte[16]) -> v128`

-Materialize a constant SIMD value from the immediate operands.
+Materialize a constant `v128` SIMD value from the 16 immediate bytes in the immediate mode operand `imm` .
 The `v128.const` instruction is encoded with 16 immediate bytes which provide the bits of the vector directly.

 ### Create vector with identical lanes
 * `i8x16.splat(x: i32) -> v128`